Lascarins: History

 Lascarins served on with the Dutch during the period 1640–1796.
 Lascarins were divided into 'ranchuwas' (randje) meaning company, each consisting of two or three native headmen, Mohandiram, Arachchies, or Kankanis and 24 rank and file.
 Several 'ranchus' were under the Mudaliyar of a Korale.

 During the British era they lost their military role becoming more of a ceremonial guard.
 Governor retained a detachment of Lascarins including Kanganies on pay and pensionable appointment.
 They would provide the honour guard for visits by members of the Royal Family and the Maldivian delegation bring the Maldivian annual tribute, to the Governor of Ceylon.
 Lascarins were maintained as small private units of powerful Mudaliyars who maintained them with the approval of the British authorities on the grounds of personal protection.
-The official practice of maintaining Lascarins stopped after the closure of the Native Department with it the appointments of Mudaliyars in the 1930s - however Lascarins were present for ceremonial duties for years after including a guard of honor presented to Queen Elizabeth II on her state visit in 1954.
+The official practice of maintaining Lascarins by Mudaliyars stopped after the closure of the Native Department and with it the official role of the Mudaliyars in 1937, although the title of Mudaliyar was awarded by the Government of Ceylon till 1956 until S. W. R. D. Bandaranaike suspended state honours in 1956.
+The Governor's contingent of Lascarins were maintained as part of the Governor's staff and continued as part of the Governor General's staff till 1956.